voltnock/Ismek2019JavaProgramming1/README.md

 - Intellij Idea: Python > PyCharm IDE, Android > Android Studio
 - Code Editors: Notepad++, Dreamweaver, Visual Studio Code
 - -----
+- What is a class?
+They are pages where we can write Java codes.
 - Java (Language) Syntax (Rules): Java Class name rules:
 - Can't start with a number.
 - Shouldn't include Turkish characters (çğıöşüÇĞİÖŞÜ).
 Because on devices which don't support Turkish characters, error occurs on compilation time.